stevekirks/openidconnect-testing/README.md

 # OpenID Connect Test Web Client

 For testing auth code and implicit code flows.

 See appsettings.json for the config required.

+Open the solution in Visual Studio and run the project.